ahmedkhan1/angular-signal-example/README.md

 # Angular Signals App

+This project contains an example of how Signals work in Angular.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.
+This was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

 ## Development server